SugunaK14/Suguna-K/README.md

 We can then select these HTML elements and store references to them in variables like so:

-const quizContainer = document.getElementById('quiz');
+const question = document.getElementById('quiz');
-const resultsContainer = document.getElementById('results');
+const quizscreen = document.getElementById('results');
-const submitButton = document.getElementById('submit');
+const Button = document.getElementById('submit');

 Next we’ll need to build a quiz, show results, and put it all together.

 We can start by laying out our functions, and we’ll fill them in as we go:

 Here, we have functions to build the quiz and show the results.
-We’ll run our buildQuiz function immediately, and we’ll have our showResults function run when the user clicks the submit button.
+We’ll run our quizquestions function immediately, and we’ll have our resultscreen function run when the user clicks the submit button.

 The next thing our quiz needs is some questions to display.
 We’ll use object literals to represent the individual questions and an array to hold all of the questions that make up our quiz.
 Using an array will make the questions easy to iterate over